Elela Information

 Rates are:

-• Return road transfers between the Singita airstrip and the camp.
+- Return road transfers between the Singita Airstrip and the Elela (15-minute drive).

 Camps at Elela exclude:

-• All levies and fees (all of which are subject to change without prior notice).
+- All levies and fees (subject to change without prior notice).

-• Flights to and from Elela (please see our flight & access documentation).
+- Flights to and from Elela (please see our flight and access documentation).

-• The day-use rate for the 4-bedroom camp (applicable for early check-in & late check-out).
+- The day-use rate for the four-bedroom camp (applicable for early check-in and late check-out).

 Festive Season:

-Arrivals and departures on Christmas Day or New Year’s Day at any lodges or camps are on a request basis only.
+Arrivals and departures on Christmas Day or New Year’s Day are only possible on request.

 Single Supplement:

-A single supplement will apply if three or more single camps are booked in a reservation.
-A supplement of 25% of the adult rate will be added from the third single camp onwards.
+A single supplement will apply if three or more camps are booked in a reservation.
+A supplement of 25% of the adult rate will be added for each subsequent camp.

 Children:

-• Infants under the age of 2 years will be accommodated free of charge.
+- Infants under the age of two will be accommodated free of charge.

-• Children aged 2-16 years will be accommodated at 50% of the adult rate when sharing a standard suite with 1 adult or child.
+- Children aged 2–16 years will be accommodated at 50% of the adult rate when sharing a standard room with one adult or child.

 Payment Options: